When to visit the vet?

 Therapy

-In more severe cases, inpatient treatment may be required, where the dog is carefully monitored.
+In more severe cases, inpatient treatment may be necessary, where the dog is carefully monitored.
 Intravenous fluid therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. can be used to promote the excretion of digoxin and correct electrolyte imbalances.
+Therapies can be medicinal, surgical, or through other medical interventions. can be used to promote the excretion of Digoxin and correct electrolyte imbalances.
 AntiemeticsAntiemetics are medications used to prevent or treat Nausea and Vomiting.
 In dogs and cats, they are used in various situations, including after surgery, for motion sickness, or for certain conditions that cause Nausea. can be administered to control Vomiting and Nausea.

 Prognosis and follow-up care